sergeykomlach/AdvancedBiometricPromptCompat/README.md

 Allows you to configure the type of target biometrics.
 It can be any combination of BiometricApi and BiometricType;
-Default is `BiometricAuthRequest(BiometricApi.AUTO, BiometricType.BIOMETRIC_ANY)` - means any available BiometricApi and BiometricType
+Default is `BiometricAuthRequest(BiometricApi.AUTO, BiometricType.BIOMETRIC_ANY, BiometricConfirmation.ANY)` - means any available BiometricApi and BiometricType

+ **BiometricConfirmation:**

+  `BiometricConfirmation.ANY` - any biometric confirm the user

+  `BiometricConfirmation.ALL` - all (one-by-one) biometrics confirm the user

  **BiometricApi:**